Performance punishment

 In human resources, performance punishment also known as quiet promotion refers to the burdening of high-performing employees with additional work, often without compensation or promotion.
+It is related to quiet hiring, the practice of having an employee take on a new responsibilities or a role within their company due to need.
+The role may be temporary or permanent, and the reassignment may not align with employee interests.
+Quiet hiring often occurs during economic slowdowns as a cost-saving measure.

 Performance punishment can lead to occupational burnout, resentment, and a sense of being undervalued leading to morale loss.
 Performance punishment of high-performers may also limit opportunities for improvement of low-performers and alternative growth opportunities for high-performers.
 Performance punishment allows for performance deficits of low-performers to be ignored.

 Performance punishment can be mitigated by having work fairly distributed, promoting skills development, and transparent communication.

-Quiet promotion
+Performance punishment and quiet hiring may negatively impact employee engagement with reassigned employees quiet quitting or mentally checking out.
+Quiet hiring may promote the utilization of nontraditional labor pools and allow workers to gain new skills and try out new roles for career development.
+Quiet hiring encourages the promotion of internal employees over external hiring.

+Covid-19

-The term quiet promotion arose in response to the Great Resignation following the COVID-19 pandemic in response to quiet quitting.
+The terms quiet promotion and quiet hiring arose in response to the Great Resignation following the COVID-19 pandemic in response to quiet quitting, though the practice was previously in place.
 Quiet promotions may be due to a staffing shortage or cost-cutting measures.